semgrep/semgrep-docs/docs/glossary.md

 ### Constant propagation

 Refers to state of a variable remaining constant throughout the program.
-Semgrep can analyze whether a variable carries a constant value at a given point in the program.
+Semgrep can analyze whether a variable carries a constant value at a given point.
 Both Semgrep OSS and Semgrep Pro Engine perform this analysis, with Semgrep Pro able to track the propagation across files.

 You can write checks for constant propagation through the use of `pattern-not` in conjunction with `pattern` or `metavariable-comparison`.